ddeaguiar/npspawner/README.md

 # npspawner

-npspawner - Another awesome cljminecraft plugin
+npspawner - A cljminecraft plugin

-FIXME: write description

-## Usage

-FIXME: write
+Provides players with the capability to quickly create the skeleton of a Nether Portal.

 ## License

-Copyright (C) 2013 FIXME
+Copyright (C) 2013 Daniel De Aguiar

 Distributed under the Eclipse Public License, the same as Clojure.